Black women and anxiety: hiding feelings to survive

-Dr. Elena Simpkins reflects on why being a Black woman with anxiety meant she had to hide her feelings to survive.
+Dr. Elena Simpkins reflects on being a Black woman and anxiety and how it meant she had to hide her feelings to survive.

 Some people reading this may not understand the bravery it takes for me to be so vulnerable.
 So, let me explain:

 Finally, I had a reason for why social situations caused me so much angst.
 Why I was constantly overthinking and replaying my interactions with people.
 Why I couldn’t recall answers to questions when asked to speak in front of the class.
 Why I would obsessively re-read emails before sending them.
-Why being late felt like a mortal sin.
+Why did being late felt like a mortal sin?
 Why I was so critical of my appearance and focused on how others would perceive me.
 Why I was drowning in anxiety.

-And as I’ve learned to manage my anxiety, I have learned what it means to be an anxious Black woman.
-The physical manifestations of my anxiety are not outward.
-Most people aren’t aware that certain mannerisms are attributed to my anxiety, and because I am a Black woman it’s not often a consideration.
-I believe that when most think about anxiety they think about outward-facing representations (i.e. elaborated fidgeting, rapid eye movements, heavy breathing, etc.).
+And as I’ve learned to manage my anxiety, I have learned what it means to be a Black woman and anxious.
+The physical manifestations of being a Black woman with anxiety are not outward.
+Most people aren’t aware that certain mannerisms are attributed to my anxiety, and because I am a Black woman, it’s not often a consideration.
+I believe that when most think about anxiety they think about outward-facing representations (i.e., elaborated fidgeting, rapid eye movements, heavy breathing, etc.).
 I also believe that when most people think about anxiety, they think about White women.

-There have been several people in my life that told me they thought I was mean when they first met me.
-I think for them that statement was a compliment, but it wasn’t complimentary to me.
+Several people in my life told me they thought I was mean when they first met me.
+I think that statement was a compliment for them, but it wasn’t complimentary to me.
 It hurt.
 I couldn’t understand why so many people assumed I was not a kind person or why they would automatically think that I wasn’t a kind person.

 As our worlds continue to expand and grow, it’s important that we hold space for others.
 This may take various forms, thinking critically about our automatic assumptions about others, allowing people to show us who they are in their own time, and remembering that there isn’t one way to be anxious.